teliax/ringer-oapi/README-OPENAPI.md

    - Parameter definitions
    - Response definitions

-3. **Individual path files**: Each resource has its own file containing path objects:
+3. **Individual path files**: Each resource has its own file that is:
-   - Contains operations for specific endpoints (GET, POST, etc.)
-   - References schemas from components.yaml
-   - Has minimal OpenAPI structure to be valid standalone (for validation)
+   - A valid standalone OpenAPI document (for validation purposes)
-   - Contains clear comments explaining its partial nature and relationship to main.yaml
+   - Referenced by main.yaml for its paths content
+   - Contains a complete OpenAPI structure with proper metadata
+   - Includes tags, security schemes, and minimal components

 ## Path File Structure

-Each path file has been structured to be both:
+Each path file is structured as a complete OpenAPI document to pass validation:
-1. A valid reference for the main document
-2. A valid standalone OpenAPI document for CI validation

-The files include a minimal OpenAPI structure at the top:
 ```yaml
 # THIS IS A PARTIAL OPENAPI FILE
 # This file contains path objects intended to be referenced by main.yaml